-The limited collaboration was also evident in the leadership network.
+Limited collaboration was also evident in the leadership network.
 It was disconnected!
-The two key insights into the leadership team were:;
+The two key insights into the leadership team were:

-- Leadership benchmark showed that 78% of leaders are normally connected in a coherent tightly knitted unit.
-In this pharmaceutical company, only 36% of leadership were connected.
+- The leadership benchmark showed that 78% of leaders are normally connected in a coherent tightly knitted unit.
+In this pharmaceutical company, only 36% of the leadership was connected.

 - More frightening was that the leadership network was in reality 8 disconnected silos – almost reflecting the 9 regions.

 It was clear!
 Leadership was not role modeling the behavior it requested from the organization.

 This made leadership decide to first start with strengthening their own collaborative network across the regions.
 They did this through the following key actions: